telugu-boy/bakamitai-automatic/README.md

 ## Google Colab (faster)
  1. https://colab.research.google.com/drive/17OLT9-WrHyLZvEZvf_ucuQF_Nx9JsSJH?usp=sharing
  2. Ensure the runtime type is `GPU`.
+ 3. Replace `input_image.png` with
  3. Press run on each button, in order.
     * Wait for previous execution to finish before pressing the next button.
+    * Ignore non-fatal warnings or errors.
+Report fatal errors via the Issues tab.
  4. Check the folder named `bakamitai-automatic` in your Google Drive for `result.mp4`.

 ## Local (slower)
   ## Prerequisites
    * Linux with `git`, `ffmpeg` and `python3` (version 3.7 or above) installed
    * Nvidia GPU (optional)

   ## Running the program
    1. Clone the repository.
    2. Replace `input_image.png` with desired image.
 Cropping to face is desired.
    3. Execute `bash ./start.sh`